- Uptycs @ RSA

 Best Approach to Cloud Security

 When deciding the best approach to cloud security, qualifiers should include the compliance standards applicable to an organization’s industry and the type of data it’s required to protect.
-Second to establishing an appropriate compliance framework, additional cloud security and architecture frameworks can be layered for a level of security that extends beyond minimal compliance and into the depth, scope, and strategy necessary to meet the demands and threats and unique to each organization.
+Second to establishing an appropriate compliance framework, additional cloud security and architecture frameworks can be layered for a level of security that extends beyond minimal compliance and into the depth, scope, and strategy necessary to meet the demands and threats unique to each organization.

 Connect with the author